 - Baseball hat and sunglasses

 I wear running shoes all day.
 It can be nice to change socks halfway through the day as a little pick-me-up, so I usually bring a few pairs.
 You’ll need warm clothes for the start and for once it gets dark.
 Make sure to bring your own headlamp and, if you have them, lanterns for your car for crewing in the dark.
+This lantern from Black Diamond is my favorite.

 What’s it like to crew for Leadville?

 You will walk a lot.
 Every runner has at least one car following them, meaning there are at least 800+ vehicles attempting to meet a runner throughout the day.
 As people drop out or get cut off, this obviously goes down.
-Cars also get more spread out throughout the evening as the runners get more spread out, but for the first half of the race, be ready to park far from the aid station and walk there.
+Cars also get more spread out throughout the evening as the runners get more spread out, but for the first half of the race, be ready to park far away (potentially 1-2 miles) from the aid station and walk there.

 You’re going to be very tired.
 It’s a very long weekend emotionally, so even if you’re not running, you’ll be headed to bed at 7 pm on Sunday.
 You need to make sure you get some sleep before then though.
 You can’t support your runner well if you’re also completely frazzled.